Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![46824-M-FR955-family](img/46824-M-FR955-family.jpg)

-The Forerunner 955 supersedes the 945, which used a much less capable Sony GNSS chipset.
+The Forerunner 955 supersedes the 945, which used the much less capable Sony GNSS chipset.

 The 955 has slightly better battery life than the 255, includes more sports / activities, and has music storage as standard.
-There is also a solar option which improves the battery performance.
+There is also a solar option which increases the battery time.

 The Forerunner 955 can be compared against the Forerunner 255 using this [link](https://www.garmin.com/en-GB/compare/?compareProduct=780139&compareProduct=777655).